Ethiopian Orthodox Tewahedo Church: Recent history

+Significantly, Patriarch Abune Mathias, the current Patriarch who is himself a Tigrayan, broke ranks with the Holy Synod by publicly denouncing the conflict as a “genocide” against Tigrayans, lamenting that his attempts to issue statements had been censored by church authorities in Addis Ababa.
+For the Tigrayan clergy, the silence—or in some cases, the complicity—of the Synod in the face of massacres, looting, and the destruction of holy sites contrasted sharply with the Patriarch’s testimony, further underscoring the need for an autonomous church that could defend the religious and cultural heritage of the Tigrayan people.

 On 22 January 2023, an attempt to overthrow Abune Mathias was failed following a secret formation of new 26-made bishop Synod led by Abune Sawiros in Oromia Region diocese, such as in Haro Beale Wold Church in Woliso, and nine bishops of diocese outside the region.
-The Patriarchate responded as "illegal appointment", where Abune Mathias decried it as "great event that has targeted the church".
+The Patriarchate called it an "illegal appointment", where Abune Mathias decried it as "great event that has targeted the church".

-On 26 January, the Holy Synod excommunicated three Archbishops that illegally ordinated, where Abune Sawiros, Abune Ewostatewos and Anune Zena Markos ordered deadline to present apology for their action.
-On 31 January 2023, Prime Minister Abiy Ahmed convened a discussion surrounding the incident where he responded he is ready to resolve the conflict.
-The speech led backlash from the Holy Synod and accused his government of middling to the Church in reference of separation of church and state in the Article 11 of the FDRE Constitution.
+After not apologising for the illegal ordination, three Archbishops were excommunicated by the Holy Synod on 26 January.
+On 31 January 2023, Prime Minister Abiy Ahmed convened a discussion surrounding the incident where he responded that he was ready to resolve the conflict.
+The speech led backlash from the Holy Synod and accused his government of meddling in the Church in reference to separation of church and state in the Article 11 of the FDRE Constitution.

-On 4 February, three people reportedly killed in Shashemene by the Oromia Special Forces.
-According Tewahedo Media Center (TMC), two Orthodox youth killed and four other injured by the Oromo Special Forces.
+On 4 February, three people were reportedly killed in Shashemene by the Oromia Special Forces.
+According Tewahedo Media Center (TMC), two Orthodox youth were killed and four others were injured by the Oromo Special Forces.
 Abune Henok, Archbishop of Addis Ababa Diocese described it as "shameful and heart-wrenching".
-In response to grievance, numerous celebrities expressed their solidarity to the Church via social media and other platforms, as well as ordered to don black clothes during three-days Fast of Nineveh.
-On 9 February, the government imposed restriction on social sites targeted to Facebook, Messenger, Telegram and TikTok.
-On the next day, the delegation of Synod held urgent meeting with Abiy at his office, which resulted in condemnation of the proclaimed Oromia Synod from Abiy.
-On 12 February, a nationwide protest was postpended, where Abune Petros, the Secretary of the Holy Synod announced that the demonstration postponed following peaceful talk with the Prime Minister and the government agreement to solve the problem.
-On 15 February, the Church reached agreement with the illegally ordinated synod.
+In response to grievance, numerous celebrities expressed their solidarity to the Church via social media and other platforms and donned black clothing during three-days Fast of Nineveh.
+On 9 February, the government imposed restrictions on social sites targeted to Facebook, Messenger, Telegram and TikTok.
+On the next day, the delegation of Synod held an urgent meeting with Abiy at his office, which resulted in condemnation of the proclaimed Oromia Synod from Abiy.
+On 12 February, a nationwide protest was postponed.
+Abune Petros, the Secretary of the Holy Synod announced that the demonstration would be postponed following peaceful talks with the Prime Minister and a government agreement to solve the problem.
+On 15 February, the Church reached an agreement with the illegally ordinated synod.
+The government lifted the internet ban after five months on 17 July.